 Expand donors’ giving capacity.

 90% of Americans’ wealth is in assets outside of cash, yet 80% of giving is from cash.
 There is a significant opportunity to educate donors on how to give assets.
 Start with publicly traded securities, like stocks.
-I just talked with a ministry today who brought this up in a conversation with a donor, and they chose to give at year end with appreciated stock.
+I just talked with a ministry today who brought this up in a conversation while connecting with a donor, and they chose to give at year end with appreciated stock.
 It is a smart and efficient way for donors to give more and save tax, and it sets you apart.
 In uncertain economic times, this helps donors consider a whole new category for giving.
 This can include private business interest, real estate and a variety of other non-cash assets.

 Give donors context.